ahmed189/Vaccum-Project/README.md

 * 3 buttons (plus - minus - Dust sensor)
 * WE will refer to DUst sensor to be a button
 * Plus and minus buttons : be performed at Fallig edge
-* Dust button : if pressesd   1)Dust led is on
+* Dust button if pressesd :
+  1) Dust led is on
-                              2)Plus and minus buttons inactive
+  2) Plus and minus buttons inactive
-                              3)for every 30 second speed will decrease by one level
+  3) for every 30 second speed will decrease by one level

 SSD
 ---
-*3 7-segments
+* 3 7-segments:
 min   -

 mid     -